vistadataproject/vistadataproject.github.io/index.md

 <br>

-# Cloud VISTA and beyond
+# Cloud VISTA: Cloud-First and Cloud-Smart

-As VA implements the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov) and migrates the *VISTA* systems from the many diverse, legacy on-premises data centers across the country to a single, modern, centralized commercial cloud (*Cloud First Strategy*), __*VISTA* Adaptive Maintenance__ (VAM) provides the cloud-based roadmap and software for cloud-native optimization and security of *VISTA* to the most stringent standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices ([*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart)). *VISTA* will be migrated with VAM to the VA’s Enterprise Cloud leveraging Amazon Web Services ([AWS](https://aws.amazon.com)).
+VA is currently implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov) and migrating the VA's *VISTA* systems from the many diverse, legacy on-premises data centers across the country to a single, modern, centralized commercial cloud (*Cloud-First Strategy*).
+In addition to VISTA migration, with __*VISTA* Adaptive Maintenance__ (VAM) VA has a cloud-based roadmap and software for cloud-native optimization and security of *VISTA* to the highest standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices ([*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart)). *VISTA* will be migrated with VAM in the VA’s Enterprise Cloud leveraging Amazon Web Services ([AWS](https://aws.amazon.com)).

 <br>
 __Strategic Benefits__: